Accessibility at Lincoln Park Zoo

 Sensory Information for Zoo Buildings

 The zoo is an exciting, stimulating place with unique opportunities to hear, see, and maybe even smell wildlife.
 Sometimes these experiences occur much closer than guests may anticipate.
-For a less hectic visit with possibly better animal viewing, early mornings, weekdays, and the fall and winter seasons are good times to visit the zoo.
+For a less hectic visit with possibly better animal viewing, visit the zoo on early mornings, weekdays, and in fall and winter.

 Here, we highlight sensory elements to identify areas that offer high or low visual and auditory stimulation.